polywrap/wrap-cli/packages/js/client-config-builder/README.md

    * @param to: the URI to redirect to
    * @returns IClientConfigBuilder (mutated self)
    */
-  addRedirect(from: TUri, to: TUri): IClientConfigBuilder;
+  addRedirect(from: string, to: string): IClientConfigBuilder;
 ```

 ### addRedirects